 There are many kinds of fiber pots made from organic materials such as peat, cow manure, and shredded wood.
 Some gardeners make pots from strips of newspaper.
 Fiber or paper pots that break down in the soil are particularly good for raising seedlings that don't transplant well, such as cucumbers and squash.

-Many gardeners use clear plastic domes that fit over trays of plants.
-These domes allow light in, but help keep moisture from escaping.
+Clear plastic domes that fit over trays of plants allow light in, but help keep moisture from escaping.
 They can also help retain heat provided to the root zone.
-Obviously, the domes have to be removed when the seedlings are tall enough to touch them!
+The domes should be removed when the seedlings are tall enough to touch them.